sphinx-doc/sphinx/doc/rest.rst

    .. function:: foo(x)
                  foo(y, z)
-      :bar: no
+      :module: some.module.name

       Return a line of text input from the user.

 ``function`` is the directive name.
-It is given two arguments here, the remainder of the first line and the second line, as well as one option ``bar`` (as you can see, options are given in the lines immediately following the arguments and indicated by the colons).
+It is given two arguments here, the remainder of the first line and the second line, as well as one option ``module`` (as you can see, options are given in the lines immediately following the arguments and indicated by the colons).
+Options must be indented to the same level as the directive content.

 The directive content follows after a blank line and is indented relative to the directive start.